 Want to sell the Bitcoins that you have but don’t know how to do it?
 Well, don’t worry.
 Selling Bitcoins is not as direct as buying them.
-Here, we will guide you through steps to sell Bitcoins.
+Here, I am going to guide you through the steps you can sell Bitcoins.

 One of the best and the simplest ways to sell Bitcoin is through exchanges.
 Exchanges provide a one-stop solution to trading Bitcoins by acting as the middle man who holds the funds of both buyer and seller.